pingan8787/awesome-ai-tools/README.md

 12. [MagicSlides](https://www.magicslides.app/) 👉 MagicSlides is a Google Slide add-on is AI-Powered Text To Presentation Tool that summarizes and creates presentation slides from any piece of text.

-13. [Mental Models with AI](https://learnmentalmodels.co/) 👉 Easily understand mental models with AI

-Navigate the complexities of life with greater clarity and purpose.
+13. [Mental Models with AI](https://learnmentalmodels.co/) 👉 Easily understand mental models with AI Navigate the complexities of life with greater clarity and purpose.
 Upgrade your understanding with mental models.

-🔥 Unlock 50+ Mental Models

-Created by @sameedahmad

 14. [Motionit](https://www.motionit.ai/) 👉 MotionIt.ai is a cutting-edge platform that uses artificial intelligence to generate stunning slides and videos for a wide range of purposes, including startup pitch decks, conference presentations, and more.
 With MotionIt.ai, it's easy to create professional-quality content in just a few simple steps.
 Plus, you can export your slides to Google Slides or download them as a PowerPoint (PPTX) or PDF file, giving you complete flexibility and control over your presentations.